Krisha McCoy, MS

 high blood pressure, or pre-existing health problems.
 Even if you have a low-risk pregnancy, talk to your midwife to find out what would be done in case of a complication.

 In a water birth, the woman will go through labor and/or delivery in a warm tub of water.
-Since the baby lives in the fluid-filled amniotic sac for nine months, some people believe that being delivered into a similar environment is less stressful for the baby.
+Since the baby lives in the fluid-filled amniotic sac for 9 months, some people believe that being delivered into a similar environment is less stressful for the baby.
 There are also other potential benefits to a water birth:

 A water birth is

-a safe option if you:
+appropriate if you: